Shared Spaces Overview

 2. Select Create Space

-3. Select the correct processing region — this must match the region of the organization you’re collaborating with
+3. Select the correct processing region.
+This must match the region of the organization you’re collaborating with

 4. Name your Space with a clear naming convention such as: Firm | Client — Matter name or Practice Group — Internal Hub